cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/unused-on-guide-path/trollstar.md

 - A device running iOS/iPadOS 16.0 to 16.6.1
 - The Tips app installed to your device
-- The latest version of [Sideloadly](https://sideloadly.io/)
+- The latest version of [PlumeImpactor](https://github.com/khcrysalis/PlumeImpactor/releases/latest)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win64) if on Windows.
-- The latest version of [Misaka](https://github.com/straight-tamago/misaka/releases/latest)
+- The latest version of [TrollStar](https://github.com/34306/TrollStar/releases/latest)

 ## Installing the application

-1. Open Sideloadly
 1. Plug your iOS device into your computer
     - Make sure your computer is trusted and allowed to view the contents of your device
+1. Open PlumeImpactor
+1. Go to `Settings` -> `Sign In`
+1. Enter in your Apple Account and Password
+1. Close the Settings and Sign In windows
-1. Drag and drop the Misaka `.ipa` file into Sideloadly
+1. Drag and drop the TrollStar `.ipa` file into PlumeImpactor
-1. Enter in your Apple ID
-1. Enter in your password
+1. Click `Install`

 The app will now install to your iOS device.